 - measuring water impact and risk

 This collaboration ran over three years and was the first of its kind in the fashion industry.
 In March 2016, we partnered with the WWF again, in a five year partnership.
-The focus is still on water stewardship, but also includes climate action and a strategic dialogue related to H&M and the textile industry’s broader sustainability challenges.
+The focus is still on water stewardship, but also includes climate action and a strategic dialogue related to the H&M group and the textile industry’s broader sustainability challenges.

 “After working closely together with H&M for the past three years, we know they are committed to being good stewards of shared resources, and eager to contribute to shifting the industry towards more sustainable models."